MLOpsGroup23/MLOps-Project/reports/README.md

 ### Week 1

-* [ ] Create a git repository
+* [X] Create a git repository
-* [ ] Make sure that all team members have write access to the github repository
+* [X] Make sure that all team members have write access to the github repository
-* [ ] Create a dedicated environment for you project to keep track of your packages
+* [X] Create a dedicated environment for you project to keep track of your packages
-* [ ] Create the initial file structure using cookiecutter
+* [X] Create the initial file structure using cookiecutter
-* [ ] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
+* [X] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
-* [ ] Add a model file and a training script and get that running
+* [X] Add a model file and a training script and get that running
-* [ ] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
+* [X] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
-* [ ] Remember to comply with good coding practices (`pep8`) while doing the project
+* [(X)] Remember to comply with good coding practices (`pep8`) while doing the project
 * [ ] Do a bit of code typing and remember to document essential parts of your code
-* [ ] Setup version control for your data or part of your data
+* [X] Setup version control for your data or part of your data
-* [ ] Construct one or multiple docker files for your code
+* [X] Construct one or multiple docker files for your code
-* [ ] Build the docker files locally and make sure they work as intended
+* [X] Build the docker files locally and make sure they work as intended
-* [ ] Write one or multiple configurations files for your experiments
+* [X] Write one or multiple configurations files for your experiments
-* [ ] Used Hydra to load the configurations and manage your hyperparameters
+* [X] Used Hydra to load the configurations and manage your hyperparameters
 * [ ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
-* [ ] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
+* [X] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
 Additionally, consider running a hyperparameter optimization sweep.
-* [ ] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code
+* [X] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

 ### Week 2

-* [ ] Write unit tests related to the data part of your code
+* [X] Write unit tests related to the data part of your code
-* [ ] Write unit tests related to model construction and or model training
+* [X] Write unit tests related to model construction and or model training
-* [ ] Calculate the coverage.
+* [X] Calculate the coverage.
-* [ ] Get some continuous integration running on the github repository
+* [X] Get some continuous integration running on the github repository
-* [ ] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
+* [X] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
-* [ ] Create a trigger workflow for automatically building your docker images
+* [X] Create a trigger workflow for automatically building your docker images
-* [ ] Get your model training in GCP using either the Engine or Vertex AI
+* [X] Get your model training in GCP using either the Engine or Vertex AI
-* [ ] Create a FastAPI application that can do inference using your model
+* [X] Create a FastAPI application that can do inference using your model
-* [ ] If applicable, consider deploying the model locally using torchserve
+* [%] If applicable, consider deploying the model locally using torchserve
-* [ ] Deploy your model in GCP using either Functions or Run as the backend
+* [%] Deploy your model in GCP using either Functions or Run as the backend

 ### Week 3

-* [ ] Check how robust your model is towards data drifting
+* [X] Check how robust your model is towards data drifting
-* [ ] Setup monitoring for the system telemetry of your deployed model
+* [X] Setup monitoring for the system telemetry of your deployed model
 * [ ] Setup monitoring for the performance of your deployed model
-* [ ] If applicable, play around with distributed data loading
+* [%] If applicable, play around with distributed data loading
-* [ ] If applicable, play around with distributed model training
+* [%] If applicable, play around with distributed model training
-* [ ] Play around with quantization, compilation and pruning for you trained models to increase inference speed
+* [%] Play around with quantization, compilation and pruning for you trained models to increase inference speed

 ### Additional